jdg219/google-scheduler/README.md

 # Google Scheduler

+The code here is a simple app to provide the user a way to easily specify and schedule a series of events as tasks in Google.

+## Quickstart

 ### Brief Notes to be expanded upon

 - need to specify a start_date user input for each treatment